fideltfg/userfrosting-install-script/README.md

 DB_PASSWORD=securepassword
 ......
 ```
+> [!NOTE]
+> If the repo being cloned is private, ensure you have your public ssh key added on [Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+Depending on how your key was generated you may be asked to enter your keys passphrase at that point in the script.

 ### 2. Run the Script
 Run the followng command to install all needed packages, setup MySQL, NGINX Userfrosting.
 DO NOT RUN AS ROOT!